Transferring to 4-Year Institutions

 World Architecture: Prehistory to the Middle Ages

-World Architecture: Renaissance through the Contemporary Era
+World Architecture: Renaissance Through the Contemporary Era

 History and Appreciation of Dance